-- 1. a MBA or a non-MBA masters' degree - Transcripted graduate-level business fundamental courses with a cumulative 3.0 GPA in accounting, finance, and statistics.
-At GCU these graduate level business fundamentals may be met by taking ACC-502, FIN-504, and SYM-506 and earning a minimum 3.0 GPA in each course.
+- 1. MBA - 2.
+Non-MBA masters' or doctoral degree including fundamental courses with a minimum 3.0 GPA in accounting, finance, and statistics.
+At GCU these graduate level business fundamentals may be met by taking ACC-502, FIN-504, and SYM-506.
+Students must earn a minimum 3.0 GPA in each course.
+Students have the option to take an exam to fulfill this requirement.
+More information can be obtained through a Doctoral Enrollment Counselor.
+The business fundamental courses must be met prior to starting doctoral level courses